Kenneth W. Rendell: Historical documents

-Rendell developed his business between 1959 and 2014, establishing galleries in New York, Beverly Hills, and Tokyo.
-He served as an expert witness for the Internal Revenue Service in the 1973 tax court trial of former Illinois governor Otto Kerner, Jr. "The judge quoted Rendell's opinion extensively in ruling for the Internal Revenue Service."
+As a teen, Rendell's interests and growing expertise led him into the world of historical documents.
+He developed his business into one of the most prominent in the world, establishing galleries in New York City, Beverly Hills, and Tokyo.
+He served as an expert witness for the Internal Revenue Service in the 1973 tax court trial of former Illinois governor Otto Kerner, Jr..